-- 1. All communications with other students enrolled in AAMI must be of a course-related nature.
+- All communications with other students enrolled in AAMI must be of a course-related nature.
 Any sending of unsolicited email to other AAMI classmates is prohibited. - 2.
-All communications with other students in any forum, course related email, discussion post, etc., must be polite, courteous, and respectful. - 3.
+All communications with other students in any forum, course related email, discussion post, etc., must be polite, courteous, and respectful.
+Students are not to use obscene, profane, threatening, or disrespectful language or images in any communications with other AAMI students. - 3.
 The integrity and authenticity of student work is something that we take seriously and check using a variety of technologies.
-Copying the work of others, allowing others to knowingly copy a student's work, and/or misusing content from the Internet could result in removal from our courses with a failing grade. - 4.
-Working together is useful in the traditional classroom, but is only permitted in our online environment with specific teacher instructions to do so.
+Copying the work of others, allowing others to knowingly copy a student's work, and/or misusing content from the Internet could result in removal from our courses with a failing grade.
+See Academic Integrity Policy, Section 300.3 of this Handbook.

+4. Working together is useful in the traditional classroom, but is only permitted in our online environment with specific teacher instructions to do so.
 Work submitted by students must be original to the student and not copied from other students in the class.
 In addition, no other persons may not login to a student account and complete coursework on behalf of the student.
+See Academic Integrity Policy, Section 300.3 of this Handbook.